ldorozco87/select-printData/README.md

-# Description:
+# <Select> print data from JSON

-Print Data from a JSON using a <select>.
-I'm using fetch, and fetch need to run a local server to works.
+Description: Print Data from a JSON using a <select>.
+I'm using fetch, and fetch needs to run a local server to works.

 ### Installation guide
-Commands for installation (on project root):
 ```
 npm init -y
 npm install -g express-generator